Skip to content

 1) Data Collector per Source in Sumo Logic

-In this option, setup a different Data Collector in Sumo Logic for each source and override the value of sourceCategory field to match the source.
+In this option, set up a different Data Collector in Sumo Logic for each source and override the value of the sourceCategory field to match the source.

 2) One Data Collector in Sumo Logic

-When using Realm as your data pipeline, you have the option to use a single Data Collector in Sumo Logic there by simplifying the setup/configuration required in Sumo Logic.
+When using Realm as your data pipeline, you have the option to use a single Data Collector in Sumo Logic, simplifying the setup and configuration required in Sumo Logic.

-Realm tags all the events with an additional meta data field _sourceCategory and sets it value appropriately based on the source to which the event belongs.
-This way there is no need to setup a separate Data Collector for each additional source in Sumo Logic.
-Realm documentation for each source lists the value of _sourceCategory field.
+Realm tags all events with an additional metadata field _sourceCategory and sets its value appropriately based on the source.
+This way there is no need to set up a separate Data Collector for each additional source in Sumo Logic.
+Realm documentation for each source lists the value of the _sourceCategory field.